 Dimon at that time said that Bitcoin is nothing but a “fraud” which is “worse than tulip bulbs”, and people investing in it are “stupid”.
 He also went out further saying that “If you’re stupid enough to buy it, you’ll pay the price for it one day.”

 However, having seen Bitcoins tremendous growth post his criticizing comments, Dimon has changed his stand.
 During a recent interview with Fox Business this Tuesday, Dimon said that he regrets making such a statement of calling Bitcoin a “fraud”.
-However, he continued saying that he is still not a fan of cryptocurrencies and is absolutely “not interested that much in the subject at all.”
+However, he emphasized that he still doesn’t support cryptocurrencies and is absolutely ‘not that interested in the subject at all.’

-Two years back in 2015, while commenting on the subject of cryptocurrencies, Dimon said that eventually they would be controlled by the governments.
+In 2015, while commenting on cryptocurrencies, Dimon predicted that governments would eventually take control of them.
 Further talking about the possibility of a decentralized “shadow economy” of cryptocurrencies, Dimon said: “It’s just not gonna happen, you’re wasting your time.
 This is my personal opinion.
 There will be no real non-controlled currency in the world.
 There’s no government that’s gonna put up with it for long.”

 However, Dimon during the recent interview with Fox Business seemed quite positive and optimistic about the potential of Bitcoin’s underlying ‘blockchain technology’.
 He said: “The blockchain is real.
 You can have cryptodollars in yen and stuff like that.
 ICOs … you got to look at every one individually.”

-The blockchain technology is a completely decentralized distributed ledger which can record and store transactions done between two parties without the need for third-party intermediary.
-The blockchain store completely verifiable and permanent records on its network.
+Blockchain technology functions as a fully decentralized, distributed ledger that records and stores transactions between two parties without relying on a third-party intermediary.
+It maintains completely verifiable and permanent records across its network.